max-got/originui-svelte/README.md

 - Inputs
 - Buttons
-- (More categories to be added)
+- Checkboxes, Radios and Switches

+## Other

+- Easing Visualizer

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+I'm more than happy if folks want to help improve and optimize this fork.
+One of the goals of this project is to expand the Svelte community and showcase how powerful Svelte can be for building modern UIs.
+I would love to see more companies adopt Svelte for their projects.

 ## Terms of Use